Yasmeen327/Restaurant-Bigdata-Pipeline/README.md

 UNION ALL
 SELECT * FROM json.`/path/orders`;

--- Silver: Deduplication with window
+-- Silver: Deduplication with window function
 DELETE FROM silver_restaurant
 WHERE order_id IN (
     SELECT order_id FROM (